Electrical

 How long will it take to upgrade an electrical panel?

 The time an electrical panel upgrade takes depends on the specific details of your residential home and how much work needs to be done.
 A local electrician can assess your situation and give you an accurate timeline.
-Small upgrades may only take a few hours, while large electrical upgrades could take a couple of days or more.
+Small upgrades may only take a few hours, while large electrical upgrades could take several days or more.

 What is the most expensive part of replacing an electrical panel?